Poeschl/URly/README.md

 * Allows tracking of the link click via Plausible
 * Defender-Mode - Forwards the user to a few "Checking link" pages.
 "Like a defender does"

+## Defender-Mode for Links

+The Defender mode is a pun against the Microsoft Cloud Defender which currently causes me some headache at work.
+So I decided to make a similar user experience which can be opt-in, but only wait some random time.

+There is no actual checking something.
+At least for now.

 ## Setup

 The preferred setup is via the provided docker-compose (`deploy` folder) file.